docker/docs/get-started/11_what_next.md

 ## Language-specific guides

-If you are looking for information on how to containerize an application using your favorite language, see [Language-specific getting started guides](../language/index.md).
+If you are looking for information on how to containerize an application using your favorite language, see the [Language-specific guides](../language/index.md).